 There is no point in having a killer website if nobody can find it.
 One of the key facts for getting more traffic to your blog is by making sure that people find your site easily when they use the search engines.
 Search engine optimization (SEO) is hard to ignore if you want to have a viable online presence.

 Google’s algorithms will rank your site higher, whenever you produce useful content.
 With time, not only will your site make its way to the front page of search results, but when viewers read high-quality content, they are more likely to share and link back to it.
 Attaininghigh quality backlinks from high authority websites and blogs will tremendously benefit your SEO efforts.

 Allows you to engage customers in dialogue

 If start-ups use a solid blogging engine, readers have the option of commenting on each post they make.
 The commenters amongst the big lot can be possible sales leads, or they may just challenge or support your views.
-Comments beget comments, either way, and your company will soon be at the centre of a business-relevant dialogue with partners and consumers.
+Comments beget comments, either way and your company will soon be at the center of a business-relevant dialogue with partners and consumers.